chaos-polymtl/lethe-rpt/doc/source/installation/windows_wsl.rst

     apt install numdiff

 .. warning::
-  The lethe test suites requires that deal.II be configured with p4est 2.2, otherwise the test which include restart files will fail.
+  The lethe-rpt test suites requires that deal.II be configured with p4est 2.2, otherwise the test which include restart files will fail.
 Even if the tests fail, the application should work as expected (including the restart capabilities).

-Congratulations, you are now ready to use lethe!
+Congratulations, you are now ready to use lethe-rpt!
 For instance, proceed to :doc:`../first_simulation`.

-Updating deal.II and Lethe
+Updating deal.II and Lethe-RPT
 -------------------------------------

-If you have already installed deal.II and lethe, you can update them without doing the entire installation from scratch:
+If you have already installed deal.II and lethe-rpt, you can update them without doing the entire installation from scratch:

 Through apt
 +++++++++++++++++++++++++++++++++